Introducing Browser Sandbox - Give your agents a secure, fully managed browser environment Read more →

 Privacy-first architecture

 SOC 2 Type II certified with no user tracking.
-Perfect for applications where privacy matters or where you’re handling sensitive queries.
-Brave doesn’t build user profiles or sell data.
+May be well-suited for applications where privacy matters or where you're handling sensitive queries.
+Brave reports not building user profiles or selling data.

 Up to 5 snippets per result